nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    3. Other incorrect `delete student` commands to try: `delete`, `delete student x` (where x is larger than the list size)<br>
           Expected: Similar to previous step 1.2 under `Deleting a student`.

-2. Deleting a student while the student list is empty in the Course Page.
+2. Deleting a student while the student list is empty in the Student Page.

     1. Incorrect `delete student` commands to try: `delete`, `delete student x` (where x is any number)<br>
        Expected: No student is deleted.
 Error details shown in the log box.